-- you want to manage your assets in a tax-efficient way, especially in relation to inheritance tax planning
+- you want to manage your assets in a tax-efficient way

 - you want to provide for the future of children, grandchildren or disabled persons.

-We can give you practical advice on whether a trust is suitable for you and your family, and how to set one up.
-Our advice includes:
+Our highly-regarded private client team can give you practical advice on whether a trust is suitable for you and your family, and if it is, how to set one up.
+We always try to avoid unnecessary complexity in our advice and the solutions we recommend.

 - using trusts in inheritance tax planning

-- setting up trusts, trustees’ powers, and the tax implications of setting one up
+- setting up trusts, and the tax implications of doing so

 - making payments from trust funds or transferring assets into trust